 Feelings of isolation and loneliness

 Many people with hearing problems feel embarrassed to ask people to repeat themselves, meaning they miss out on important parts of a conversation.
-Eventually, they feel so conscious of their poor hearing that they avoid going out unless absolutely necessary.
+Eventually, they feel so conscious of their poor hearing that they avoid going out unless absolutely necessary-and sometimes not even then.
 This can ultimately lead to feelings of isolation and loneliness.

 Loneliness can be just as damaging to health as many medical conditions, so it’s critical that you take steps to improve your hearing abilities.
 With help, you’ll feel confident that you can leave your home and enjoy crucial interactions with others once again – combating those feelings of isolation and loneliness.

 An invite to a family gathering or a get together with friends can be a source of anxiety for those with hearing difficulties as they feel unable to contribute to conversations.
 In these situations, it’s easy to come off as aloof or fail to attend at all, which means missing out on important events and enjoyable experiences with loved ones.